A Practical Approach to Living with Herpes

 Encourage yourself or your partner to speak with a medical expert or counselor.

 The experience and support of other people with herpes can be extremely valuable.
-Have a look at our online support forum to see how other people deal with H. Just talking to someone else going through the same thing can help you put things into perspective.
+Just talking to someone else going through the same thing can help you put things into perspective.

 Local Support groups for people with herpes exist in some countries and have the objective of providing support and education to people with herpes.